clairesarraille/clairesarraille.github.io/index.md

-Hi, I'm Claire Sarraillé and this is my blog for chronicling my projects for the data science bootcamp I'm enrolled in through Flatiron School.
+Hi, I'm Claire Sarraillé!
+Here you can read about my projects for Flatiron School - where I'm a data science student slated to graduate October 2021.
 Enjoy!